beaston02/InstaHoarder/README.md

+WARNING!!!
+Use at your own risk.
+It seems Instagram is flagging accounts which use scripts to login.
+I am not responsible for any issues you may run into.

+You can put in info other than your own to still download posts from public (non private) users. set the config to something similar:

+username = a
+password = a

+this will cause the login to fail, and will throw an error, but the script will continue to run and download public posts (no stories though).

 This will simply automatically check for new posts or stories from instagram users ever X minutes (set in the config file).

 I quickly threw this together, and I know it can be cleaned up a lot.
 If you want to improve on it, feel free.
 I may get around to cleaning it up myself later on.